Geraldine Hickey: Radio

 Hickey got her start in radio hosting 3RRR's all-female sports show The Downlow.
 Her popularity saw the station appoint her as co-host of the Breakfasters in 2016.

 Television

 Hickey has appeared on The Project, Tonightly with Tom Ballard, Have You Been Paying Attention? and Hughesy, We Have a Problem.

-Hickey starred as Dr Stephanie Huddleston in 8-part comedy series Metro Sexual on the Nine Network in 2019 and reprised the role in series 2 for 9GO! and OUTtv.
+In 2019, Hickey starred as Dr Stephanie Huddleston in the eight-part comedy series Metro Sexual on the Nine Network and reprised the role in 2021 for series 2 on 9GO! and OutTV.
+In 2025, she appeared as a contestant on the eleventh season of I'm a Celebrity...Get Me Out of Here!.
+In 2025 she appeared as a contestant on Claire Hooper's House Of Games.